robinbraemer/awesome/README.md

 *   [browserless/browserless](https://github.com/browserless/browserless) - Deploy headless browsers in Docker.
 Run on our cloud or bring your own.
 Free for non-commercial uses.
 *   [kubernetes-sigs/kui](https://github.com/kubernetes-sigs/kui) - A hybrid command-line/UI development experience for cloud-native development
 *   [darkreader/darkreader](https://github.com/darkreader/darkreader) - Dark Reader Chrome and Firefox extension

+## Svelte

+*   [jis3r/icons](https://github.com/jis3r/icons) - beautifully crafted, moving icons. for svelte. 🧡
+*   [webgme/svelte-jsonschema-form](https://github.com/webgme/svelte-jsonschema-form) - A Svelte component for generating forms from JSON Schema.
+*   [threlte/threlte](https://github.com/threlte/threlte) - 3D framework for Svelte
+*   [jianyuan/sveltekit-ai-chatbot](https://github.com/jianyuan/sveltekit-ai-chatbot) - A full-featured, hackable SvelteKit AI chatbot
+*   [huntabyte/cmdk-sv](https://github.com/huntabyte/cmdk-sv) - cmdk, but for Svelte ✨
+*   [wobsoriano/svelte-sonner](https://github.com/wobsoriano/svelte-sonner) - An opinionated toast component for Svelte.
+A port of @emilkowalski's sonner.
+*   [SveltePress/sveltepress](https://github.com/SveltePress/sveltepress) - A content centered site build tool, build on top of Sveltekit.
+*   [huntabyte/shadcn-svelte](https://github.com/huntabyte/shadcn-svelte) - shadcn/ui, but for Svelte. ✨
+*   [serge-chat/serge](https://github.com/serge-chat/serge) - A web interface for chatting with Alpaca through llama.cpp.
+Fully dockerized, with an easy to use API.

+## Rust

+*   [denoland/deno](https://github.com/denoland/deno) - A modern runtime for JavaScript and TypeScript.
+*   [azalea-rs/azalea](https://github.com/azalea-rs/azalea) - A collection of Rust crates for making Minecraft bots, clients, and tools.
+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.
+*   [meilisearch/meilisearch](https://github.com/meilisearch/meilisearch) - A lightning-fast search API that fits effortlessly into your apps, websites, and workflow
+*   [macmv/bamboo](https://github.com/macmv/bamboo) - A safe, fast, and secure Minecraft server optimized for minigames.
+This is a mirror of the Gitlab repo: https://gitlab.com/macmv/bamboo
+*   [valence-rs/valence](https://github.com/valence-rs/valence) - A Rust framework for building Minecraft servers.
+*   [valeriansaliou/sonic](https://github.com/valeriansaliou/sonic) - 🦔 Fast, lightweight & schema-less search backend.
+An alternative to Elasticsearch that runs on a few MBs of RAM.
+*   [surrealdb/surrealdb](https://github.com/surrealdb/surrealdb) - A scalable, distributed, collaborative, document-graph database, for the realtime web
+*   [readysettech/readyset](https://github.com/readysettech/readyset) - Readyset is a MySQL and Postgres wire-compatible caching layer that sits in front of existing databases to speed up queries and horizontally scale read throughput.
+Under the hood, ReadySet caches the results of cached select statements and incrementally updates these results over time as the underlying data changes.
+*   [juspay/hyperswitch](https://github.com/juspay/hyperswitch) - An open source payments switch written in Rust to make payments fast, reliable and affordable
+*   [volta-cli/volta](https://github.com/volta-cli/volta) - Volta: JS Toolchains as Code. ⚡
+*   [svenstaro/genact](https://github.com/svenstaro/genact) - 🌀 A nonsense activity generator
+*   [diem/diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.
+*   [firecracker-microvm/firecracker](https://github.com/firecracker-microvm/firecracker) - Secure and fast microVMs for serverless computing.
+*   [kata-containers/kata-containers](https://github.com/kata-containers/kata-containers) - Kata Containers is an open source project and community working to build a standard implementation of lightweight Virtual Machines (VMs) that feel and perform like containers, but provide the workload isolation and security advantages of VMs. https://katacontainers.io/

 ## Ruby